coworking/member-terms-of-service/ToS.md

 Participant Signature:          ………………………………………………………………..
 Full Name:
+Date:
-Date:                                                Address:
+Address:
+Telephone Number(s):
-Telephone Number(s):                                Email address:
+Email address:

 CiC Signature:                ………………………………………………………………..
+Name:
-Name:                                                 on behalf of and with the permission of "Insert Organisation Name"
+on behalf of and with the permission of [Organisation Name]
 Date: